Vessel monitoring system: AIS

 AIS is often confused as a system comparable to VMS or VTS.
 AIS is a communications technology which is normally used within VTS and VMS applications.
 AIS is typically used on VMS systems deployed on smaller fishing vessels under 60tons.
 The implementation of AIS as part of these systems is also often customized to include encryption and other functionality.

 International programs

-Given that fish exist in food chains, it is worth nothing that the United Nations is at the logical top of the VMS chain, under the authority of the United Nations Convention on Law of the Sea (UNCLOS).
+Given that fish exist in food chains, it is worth noting that the United Nations is at the logical top of the VMS chain, under the authority of the United Nations Convention on Law of the Sea (UNCLOS).
 While it does not contain any provisions that are directly related to the use of VMS, it establishes a number of important principles of relevance for this study, relating to the conservation and management of living resources, both within national jurisdictions and on the high seas.

 UN fisheries operations are under the Food and Agriculture Organization.